danthegoodman1/DurableStreams/README.md

 ### Isn't this just effectively a batching NDJSON merge engine, with a monotonic hybrid clock?

 Yes.
 That's effectively what streams are.
 Sometimes they have extra features like managed consumer groups too :P

+### Why not Postgres with BIGSERIAL/SEQUENCE?

+Because that's not:

+1. Horizontally scalable (at least not nearly as easily)
+2. Requires Postgres
+3. Doesn't allow you to start by time (see [reading from a point in time](#reading-from-a-point-in-time))
+4. Not bottomless

 ### But wait then isn't this effectively [IceDB](https://github.com/danthegoodman1/icedb/), which is a parquet merge engine in S3 but NDJSON, if you're having consumers track their own offsets, and you added a clock for ordering?